Hannibal, Missouri: Economy

-A thriving artist community has developed here because of its central location between the East and West coasts, and affordable and stable real estate prices.
+A thriving artist community has developed because of its central location between the East and West coasts, and affordable and stable real estate prices.

 The Underwood Company built the General Mills plant here because its founder appreciated Mark Twain's writing and wanted to help his hometown.

 Major employers include the Hannibal Regional Hospital and Hannibal Clinic.
-Major manufacturers include BASF Chemical Corporation (formally American Cyanamid), General Mills, and Watlow Electric Manufacturing Company.
-The Swiss Colony maintains a data call center in Hannibal.
+Major manufacturers include BASF Chemical Corporation (formally American Cyanamid), General Mills, and Watlow Electric Manufacturing Co.

-Because Hannibal is a Certified Local Government, residents, and business owners have access to federal and state tax credits, grants, and other funding sources.
+Because Hannibal is a Missouri Certified Local Government, residents, and business owners have access to federal and state tax credits, grants, and other funding sources.

 Tourism is a major part of Hannibal's economy, in large part because Samuel Clemens lived there as a boy and immortalized the town under his pen name, Mark Twain.
 The Mark Twain Boyhood Home & Museum and Mark Twain Cave are two of the city's major attractions.

 Government

-Hannibal has a Home Rule Charter form of government.
+Hannibal has a Municipal Home Rule form of government.
 Public services include police, fire, parks and recreation, public works, streets, inspections, tourism, library, and airport.
 There is a municipal court, and the Marion County Courthouse is located in Hannibal.
 A second county courthouse is located in the county seat in Palmyra.

 Education

+The school district is Hannibal 60 School District.

 Hannibal High School was founded in 1896.
 This public high school is part of the Hannibal School District #60, with K-12 grades serving Hannibal and surrounding areas.
 It is located at 4500 McMasters Ave.
 63401.

-Hannibal-LaGrange University is a four-year, Christian liberal arts university accredited by the Higher Learning Commission; it is a member of the North Central Association of Colleges and Schools.
-Founded in 1858 in LaGrange, Missouri, the campus moved downriver to Hannibal in 1928.
+Hannibal-LaGrange University is a four-year, Christian liberal arts university accredited by the Higher Learning Commission.
+Founded in 1858 in LaGrange, Missouri, the campus moved downriver to Hannibal in 1928, merging with then Hannibal College to form Hannibal-LaGrange College.
 Dr. Robert Matz was elected the 18th president of Hannibal-LaGrange University in 2022.

 Moberly Area Community College (MACC-Hannibal Area Higher Education Center) is a two-year community college established in 1999.
 The MACC-Hannibal Campus is located on Shinn Lane near the hospital.

-Hannibal has a lending library, the Hannibal Free Public Library.
+Hannibal's lending library, the Hannibal Free Public Library, was the first free public library in the state of Missouri.